Cluster counts: calibration issue or new physics?: Results

 \subsubsection{Combining with additional probes}

 Stringent constraints on cosmology are obtained through the combination of different probes.
-Here we briefly examine the effects of adding two probes that directly constrain the power spectrum shape presented in Section~\ref{ssec:2.4-ClusObs}.
-We followed the same procedure as in the previous section, now constraining the evolution of our MCMC with clusters, CMB, BAO and \mbox{Lyman-$\alpha$} data.
-We allow for massive neutrinos and a free calibration $A_{T-M}$ in addition to the usual \lcdm\ cosmological parameters.
-As shown before, given that our results are barely sensitive to the choice of the mass function, we will work only with the more recent D16 mass function in the following.
-When CMB and clusters are the only constraints used, as could be anticipated, the cosmological parameters are not modified appreciably.
-The addition of BAO and \mbox{Lyman-$\alpha$} data lead to tighter constraints on neutrino masses in agreement with \citet{2015JCAP...11..011P} while clusters with a free calibration do not change noticeably any of these constraints.
-We notice that when \mbox{Lyman-$\alpha$} data is added, the preferred value for $A_{T-M}$ is slightly lower than before: $A_{T-M} = 6.95\pm 0.34 $, now $\sim 6 \sigma$ away from Planck cluster calibration.
-On the other hand, the addition of BAO data essentially lead to constraints identical to the CMB alone.
+Here we briefly examine the effects of adding two probes that directly constrain the power spectrum shape presented in Sect.~\ref{ssec:2.4-ClusObs}.
+We followed the same procedure as in the previous section, now constraining the evolution of our MCMC with clusters, CMB, BAO, and \mbox{Lyman-$\alpha$} data.
+We allow for massive neutrinos and a free calibration $A_{T-M}$ in addition to the usual $\Lambda$CDM cosmological parameters.
+As shown before, given that our results are barely sensitive to the choice of the mass function, we work only with the more recent D16 mass function in the following.

+Our results are illustrated in Fig.~\ref{fig:plklyabaxATMnu}.
+While clusters with a free calibration do not change noticeably constraints on neutrinos masses (as already seen in Fig.~\ref{fig:plkbaxATM3nu}), the addition of BAO and \mbox{Lyman-$\alpha$} data leads to tighter constraints in agreement with \citet{2015JCAP...11..011P} and \citet{2017JCAP...06..047Y}.
+On the other hand, the addition of these datasets essentially leads to $A_{T-M}$ constraints identical to the CMB alone.